ci-compass/cicf/week07-architecture-and-archives/README.md

 - The API defines how data can be accessed
 - Clients do not access data files directly

+This separation allows archives to remain stable and reusable, while different clients—web browsers, scripts, and applications—can access the same archive through the API.

-This separation is common in real systems where archives must be stable, reusable, and accessible by many tools.
+This architectural pattern is common in real-world systems, especially digital archives, where records must remain consistent and accessible over long periods of time.

     [ Browser / curl / Swagger UI ]
             |